The Ultimate Open Water Swimming Guide: Your Checklist to a Successful Swim

 Support levels can vary depending on your event:

-**Supported:** A support crew, such as a kayaker or boat, provides safety, navigation, and fueling.
-For major channel swims, support boats are often experienced sailors who help with scheduling optimal swim dates, timing currents, and navigating busy shipping channels.
+A support crew, such as a kayaker or boat, provides safety, navigation, and fueling.
+For major channel swims, support boats are often experienced sailors who help with scheduling optimal swim dates, timing currents, weather, and navigating busy shipping channels.
 They act as or transport your larger crew and observers, manage boat traffic, coast guard, and border officials in international crossings.
 Smaller support crafts, like kayakers, provide direct observation, communication, and feedings.
 Note that official races and ratified crossings have rules prohibiting support vessels from physically assisting or coming into contact with the swimmer.

 4. Feeding: Treading, Floating, Feeds